AlaskaAirlines/AuroDocsSite/src/content/markdown/developerOverview.md

 ## What is a "what"?

 In a design system there are many words that can be very confusing, such as _component_ and _element_.
-Here we will define come core phases that you will see throughout this project.
+Here we will define a few core phases that you will see throughout this project.

 It needs to be pointed out that we are choosing NOT to use _element_ as this may be confused with [native HTML elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) already supported by the browser.
 While HTML custom elelments are in essence elements and they are crated in HTML with tags, using _primitive_ and _component_ helps us to better communicate intent.